ncatlab/nlab-content/pages/8/9/0/4/4098/content.md

 ### Particular absolute colimits

 Of course, every colimit weighted by a weight for absolute colimits is itself a particular absolute colimit.
-But it may also happen that a particuclar colimit may be absolute without all colimits of that shape being absolute.
+But it may also happen that a particular colimit may be absolute without all colimits of that shape being absolute.
 For example (in ordinary category theory, with $V=Set$):

 * [[split coequalizers]] are absolute, and figure in Beck's [[monadicity theorem]].
 * More generally (of course), [[absolute coequalizers]] are absolute.